304-Organic Wild Blueberry Production

 3Check with the Maine Board of Pesticides Control and the Maine Organic Farmers and Growers Association to determine what products are legal to use in Maine and are approved for organic production.

 Concerns were raised by some organic growers in Maine that the addition of sulfur could impart an “off-flavor” to the blueberry fruit.
 Since no previous research had been done to investigate this possibility, we used fruit from an organic transition research site to test for the effect of the sulfur application on fruit quality.
-To do this we looked both at the chemical characteristics and mineral composition of the fruit, and used a trained taste-test panel to evaluate the flavor attributes of the fruit obtained from the sulfur treated verses the non treated lowbush blueberry plots.
+To do this we looked both at the chemical characteristics and mineral composition of the fruit and used a trained taste-test panel to evaluate the flavor attributes of the fruit obtained from the sulfur treated versus the non treated lowbush blueberry plots.

 Sulfur application did not affect berry acidity (pH), percent soluble solids or the berry color values as measured by the Hunter scale.
 However, soil pH in this study was significantly reduced, by 0.8 pH unit, with the sulfur application.
 Of the major nutrients, nitrogen and phosphorous were not affected by sulfur application, but calcium and magnesium were characterized by a small but significant decrease; this decrease was also seen in the soil analysis.
 Although potassium exhibited a small increase in the berries due to sulfur application, it was not increased in the soil by the sulfur treatment.
-Although the soil level of sulfur increased more than four fold it did not increase in the fruit (Figure 12), so the concern of additional sulfur in the berry was unfounded.
+Although the soil level of sulfur increased more than four-fold it did not increase in the fruit (Figure 12), so the concern of additional sulfur in the berry was unfounded.
 The minor nutrients aluminum, boron, copper, iron, and zinc were not affected by the sulfur treatment.
 However, manganese levels exhibited a significant increase from 130 ppm in the control to 230 ppm in the fruit from the sulfur treatment (Figure 13) but were not detected at higher levels in the soil treated with sulfur.
 The blueberry fruit manganese values are within the range of 119 ppm to 391 ppm with a mean of 250 ppm reported by a 1983 study by Bushway but significantly higher than the USDA values of 14.7 ppm for frozen fruit and 33.6 ppm for fresh blueberries.
 The lower pH environment resulted in the fruit accumulating nearly twice as much manganese as the untreated fruit.
 Since this element is within the range normally expected and is beneficial to human health, this is a positive added benefit to the use of sulfur to suppress weeds in wild blueberry fields.

 A preference or acceptability test was recommended because although the treatments may taste different, they may be equally liked by consumers or the sulfur-treated berries may be liked more than the berries without the treatment.
 Eighteen persons correctly identified the odd sample, indicating that a perceptible difference existed between the two types of berries.
 Comments made by panelists suggest that the sulfur treatment may have a beneficial effect.
 Panelists indicated that the berries not treated with sulfur had a ‘more tart/sharper taste’ suggesting that treatment with sulfur may have a beneficial effect on fruit flavor.

 The results of this study indicate that there should be no concern that the addition of sulfur added to wild blueberry fields for weed control will have a detrimental effect on fruit quality.
-The increase in the accumulation of manganese with the sulfur application is viewed a positive one as the manganese in blueberries aids in maintenance of strong bones.
+The increase in the accumulation of manganese with the sulfur application is viewed a positive one as the manganese in blueberries aids in the maintenance of strong bones.

 The demand for organic foods is expected to increase in the future.
 Changes in production practices are also expected to occur as the cost of inputs change and as new organic practices are implemented.
 However, the obstacle for many in transiting to organic blueberry production is often in the area of business or marketing.
 Another fact sheet giving the cost and returns of organic production with the inputs used in this study and examples of successful organic enterprises will cover this subject.